avimehenwal/smoothengineer.com/content/linux/sql-workbench-installation.md

 - Performing admin operation on database
 - Save SQL queries with `.sql` extension files and retrieve them later quickly for execution
 - Can work simuntaneounly on  multiple databases in seperate tabs.
 Both **local** and **remote**

-### How do we install it?
-Here is a shared terminal session to demostrate Installation